inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

 - Some dependencies have punycode deprecation warnings that need to be addressed

 ## Recently Completed Tasks
+- ✅ Implemented User Settings and Profile Management
+- ✅ Added form validation to settings and profile forms with Zod
+- ✅ Created server actions for updating user profile and settings
+- ✅ Fixed TypeScript errors in profile-related components
 - ✅ Enhanced QR code management with form validation
 - ✅ Fixed Vercel deployment issues
 - ✅ Implemented Zod validation across all forms